SWISS A320 & A321 Business Class Review

 I have flown on several SWISS International Air Lines flights in Business Class the past few months (This review is from November 2018.
 Most of what I wrote then is still true other than the A220 makes up a good portion of their short-haul fleet now and they no longer operate the A319).
 I flew on the A321 from Zurich (ZRH) to Rome (FCO) and on the A320 from AMS to ZRH and a few flights between Moscow (DME) and Zurich.
 Along with their newly acquired C series by Bombardier (A220 as of a few weeks ago), SWISS Flies the A321 and A320 almost exclusively on their European routes (they fly a few on some shorter flights to Northern Africa like Cairo and maybe Marrakesh).
 The seats for the A321 and A320 are the same.
 The Bombardier (A220) has a different layout (2x3) but the adjacent seat is still blocked in Business Class so it becomes a 1x2 configuration.
 However, the service on all of SWISS’s intra-European flights are the same regardless of aircraft type.
 The only thing that will change would be the meal served based on flight time and distance.

-SWISS is typical of most European Carriers (and all Western European Airlines) in that their Business Class seats are the exact same as the Economy Class seats only with the middle seat left vacant.
+SWISS is typical of most European Carriers in that their Business Class seats are the exact same as the Economy Class seats only with the middle seat left vacant.
 In SWISS’s case there is no tray table over this middle seat, rather, it is just left unoccupied giving it the appearance of Economy Class.
-The one thing that is nice about SWISS, unlike many other airlines with this Business Class set-up, there is
+The one thing that is nice about SWISS, unlike many other airlines with this Business Class set-up, is there is

 actually more leg room.
 At first I thought it was only the design of the forward seat, but after the second flight I realized the leg room was noticeably better and I switched seats from the bulkhead (which I usually like) to a non-bulkhead seat on subsequent flights.
 I couldn’t find anything on the SWISS site stating this, but according to Seat Guru, SWISS’s Business Class has 34″ of pitch compared to 31″ in Economy (A220 is the same in Business as Economy with a 30 - 32" pitch.
 Although the width is slightly more on the A220; 18.5" compared to 18").
 Now, like with other carrier’s that have this 3×3 layout in Business, the cabin can be extended or retracted based on loads.
 I am not sure at what point the seat pitch is lessened.